The Ginataang Hipon at Tulingan involves cooking the seafood in coconut milk.

 When we were just waiting for our boat to arrive, one local went to us and offered us his freshly-caught seafood.
 When we checked his basket, there are shrimps and a piece of tulingan.
 He’s old so we just bought all his products.

 When we got back home, I cooked them with coconut milk.
 Here is the Ginataang Hipon at Tulingan Recipe:

 - 1 kilo shrimp, cleaned

 - 1/2 cup water

 - 2 pieces medium eggplant, sliced

 - Salt and pepper to taste

-- In a pan saute garlic and onion.
+- In a pan saute onion.

 - Add the garlic and let it fry until aromatic.